Casa Perellos

-Casa Perellos is a Baroque townhouse, originally a country residence with open country views, in Żejtun, Malta.
+Casa Perellos (from Catalan: Perellós) is a Baroque townhouse, originally a country residence with open country views, in Żejtun, Malta.
 It was built as a private property purposely intended for the then Grand Master of the Order of St John Ramón Perellós y Rocafull and his family.
 It is now a private residence, generally not open to the public, and is a landmark on its own as well as part of a heritage trail in the city.

 The façade of the building has a number of pears carved in limestone, an unmistakable emblem to the Perellos family coat-of-arms.
 The courtyard at the back of the residence has imposing architectural elements, including a fountain with a wall-mounted coat-of-arms.
-The residence is found in a prominent street leading to St. Catherine's Old Church.
+The residence is in a prominent street leading to St. Catherine's Old Church.
 This site was chosen in order for the Grand Master to watch from the balcony the end of the procession during St. Gregory’s feast.

 In 2005, the restoration project of Casa Perellos was awarded a Diploma award by NGO Din l-Art Ħelwa.
 A religious niche at the top of the façade is listed on the National Inventory of the Cultural Property of the Maltese Islands (NICPMI).
 The property is in good condition and has three floors, with one mezzanine and two floors above street level.

 Early history and interior

-The building is built following the baroque architectural style, with a number of architectural decorations, including a stone balcony resting on four corbels.
+The building conforms to the baroque architectural style, with a number of architectural decorations, including a stone balcony resting on four corbels.
 Two of the corbels have an eight-pointed cross sculpture, while the other two have pear carvings.
 Pears can also be found on the columns on either side of the façade.
-On the façade there is also a niche with a statue of Our Lady of the Rosary.
-A complete coat-of-arms of Grand Master Perellos is also found on a fountain in the garden of this house.
+On the façade, there is also a niche with a statue of Our Lady of the Rosary.
+A complete coat of arms of Grand Master Perellos is also found on a fountain in the garden of this house.